luisrrv/Ecommerce-site/README.md

 ### Built with NodeJS

-If you want to run the server
+If you want to run the server:

 1. Go to the directory server and run the following code